Linguistics Requirements

 TESOL Focus (9 credit hours):

-• LING 470 Theoretical Foundations of Teaching ESL and Bilingual Students
+- LING 470 Foundations of Teaching ESL & Bilingual Students in K-12 Contexts (or LING 560)

-• LING 471 Bilingual Education Methods and Materials
+- LING 471 Introduction to Bilingual Education Methods (or LING 571)

-• LING 473 Introduction to Computer-Assisted Language Learning
+- LING 473 Introduction to Computer Assisted Language Learning (or LING 573)

 Electives (9 credit hours):

-The remaining 9 credit hours (3 courses) are chosen from any of the 300- or 400-level courses offered with a LING prefix.
+The remaining 9 credit hours (3 courses) are chosen from any of the 300-, 400-, or 500-level courses offered with a LING prefix.
 Up to six credit hours may be drawn from other programs with the prior approval of the Undergraduate Studies Coordinator in Linguistics.

-Students who are interested in obtaining an ESL Endorsement to a Professional Educator License should speak with the Linguistics K-12 Advisor for a specific list of courses that will satisfy this endorsement.
-The ESL Endorsement coursework can be completed while working toward the ENL Specialization or on the Generalist track with the guidance of the Linguistics K-12 Advisor.
+Students who are interested in obtaining an ESL Endorsement to a Professional Educator License should speak with the Program Coordinator in Linguistics for a specific list of courses that will satisfy this endorsement.
+The ESL Endorsement coursework can be completed while working toward the ENL Specialization or on the Generalist track with the guidance of the Program Coordinator in Linguistics.

 B.A.
 Linguistics - English as a New Language (ENL) Specialization Degree Requirements